tvelingkar/rosa-starterkit/content/SetupPostgres.md

 ### Initialize variables

-Execute the below commnds to initialise the variables.
+Execute the below commnds to initialize the variables.

 **Note:** If you refresh the lab then, initialise the variables and then proceed to Step where you left.